 Penetration testing a cloud platform or Infrastructure as a Service is different from pentesting an application on many accounts.
 The policies kept in place by the cloud service providers and the shared responsibility model come into play, among other things.

 Keeping up with the trend of cloud computing, Microsoft Azure has become a popular cloud service platform.
 If you are here then you are curious to test whether your Azure platform is safe from cyber-attacks and security concerns.
-Cloud platforms always have a trade off between convenience and control.
-Even if the user is not completely in control of their cloud-based application, it is necessary to ensure that their application is protected.

 Azure pentest can be tricky since it might go against Microsoft’s security policies.
 Thus, with this guide, you will be able to navigate through Microsoft’s security policies and conduct pentest on your Azure application correctly.

 How Microsoft’s Azure Penetration Testing Works

 Before you get started with penetration testing of your cloud application, let’s first understand Microsoft’s Azure pen-testing procedure.

 There are two teams – Red and Blue, involved in Azure pentest.
 The Red team is responsible for simulating the different types of attacks on Azure services, without affecting customers’ data.
 While the Blue team is in charge of countering these attacks and recovery.
 Once the Blue team detects any breach, they:

 - Notify operations, engineering, and other relevant teams

 - Classify the threat to decide whether it requires further investigation

 - Create a plan to alleviate the threat